oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

 2. ... see the data on map ...

    geojson.io is a web site for viewing (as well as manually creating and editing) small spatial datasets.
+You can use this site to render data in GeoJSON files as well as files that include longitude, latitude columns.
 To view the downloaded data on a map, click [here](http://geojson.io) to open geojson.io in a new browser tab.
+Then drag and drop **warehouses.csv** onto the map.

    ![Image alt text](images/create-data-00a.png)

+   The CSV data is converted to GeoJSON as shown on the right, and rendered on the map.

    ![Image alt text](images/create-data-00b.png)

    ![Image alt text](images/create-data-00c.png)